National Assembly (Afghanistan): New Parliament building

-The construction work on the $220 million dollar building was initially slated to be complete by 2012, in 36 months.
+The construction work on the $220 million building was initially slated to be complete by 2012, in 36 months.
 The deadline, however, was pushed back due to challenging work conditions, shortage of skilled workforce and precarious security environment.
 More than 500 laborers had worked on the building, most of them Indian nationals.
 The main attraction of the building is a bronze dome of 32 meter diameter and 17.15 meter height is considered to be the largest dome in Asia.
 The big dome will cover the assembly hall and the small dome will be over the entrance lobby.
 In front of the building, there is a water body with nine cascading fountains.
-Inside the building, a 20-feet fountain, made of green marble imported from Indian city of Udaipur, has been installed.
+Inside the building, a 6-meter fountain, made of green marble imported from Indian city of Udaipur, has been installed.

 On December 25, 2015, during a state visit of Indian Prime Minister Narendra Modi, the new Parliament building was inaugurated along with President Ashraf Ghani.
 Ghani tweeted: "Pleased to welcome PM Modi to Kabul.
 Though, India & Afghanistan need no introduction, we are bound by a thousand ties...
 We have stood by each other in the best and worst of times."